openhab/website/blog/2021-12-19-openhab-3-2-release.md

 tags:
   - news
 excerpt: >-
   Our winter release of openHAB 3.2 is out!
-This latest version contain many new add-ons, enhanced voice features, automation improvements and more!
+This latest version contains many new add-ons, enhanced voice features, automation improvements and more!
 ---
 Our winter release of openHAB 3.2 is out!
-This latest version contain many new add-ons, enhanced voice features, automation improvements and more!
+This latest version contains many new add-ons, enhanced voice features, automation improvements and more!

 ## Rule Engine Enhancements